 Note that flare is caused from light bouncing around in your lens…

-…so the less you exposure your lens to direct sunlight, the better.
+…so the less you expose your lens to direct sunlight, the better.

 In other words: